Navigating the Rocky Road: Understanding and Coping with Relapse in Recovery

 woman wearing flannel

 I went to jail.
 Relapsed.
 Was homeless on the streets.
 Relapsed.
 Went to a behavioral therapeutic boot camp.
 Relapsed.
-Went to detox and 2 inpatient facilities.
+Went to detox and several different inpatient facilities.
 Relapsed.
 Moved into a women’s shelter and had my daughter.
 Relapsed.
 Was sober for over a year.
 Relapsed.
-Graduated treatment court and was taken off probation.
+Graduated treatment court and was taken off of probation.
 Relapsed.
 I have 4 drinking and driving charges and several possession charges.
-I clearly wasn’t able to get the sober thing down pat.
+I clearly wasn’t able to get the sober thing down on my first try.

-It took several times of falling my face and getting back up to finally get it little by little.
-That’s all that matters, is that you get back up.
-I will never be any farther ahead then the next person.
-1 day sober, 6 months sober, or 10 years sober, we all remain available to come crashing back down in the blink of and eye.
+1 day sober, 6 months sober, or 10 years sober - we all remain available to come crashing back down in the blink of and eye.
+Remain mindful.

 This does not go to say that every addict is bound to stumble and destined to fail once they get sober.
-This is me verifying something that I learned along the way.
+This is me just coming to terms with what I have personally learned along the way.

 motivational quote